alovajs/alovajs.github.io/docs/tutorial/03-client/02-in-depth/04-manage-extra-states.md

   // ...
   const handleSuccess = () => {
     // highlight-start
-    // Pass in an object and specify the state name to look up updateState(alova.Get('/todo'), {
+    // Pass in an object and specify the state name to find updateState(alova.Get('/todo'), {
       allTodo: allTodoData => {
         // Add a new todo item